Adaptive Coordination Offsets for Signalized Arterial Intersections using Deep Reinforcement Learning: Related Work

 \subsection{Deep Reinforcement Learning approach}

 Deep RL has gained significant traction in the field of traffic control because of its goal-oriented approach in learning through trial-and-error in an environment~\cite{wu2017flow,vinitsky2018benchmarks}.
-Apart from that, deep RL provides a well-suited framework for optimization problems in transportation~\cite{schultz2018deep}.
-Reinforcement learning features intelligent agents that learn by repeated interactions with an environment~\cite{van2016coordinated}.
+It features intelligent agents that learn by repeated interactions with an environment~\cite{van2016coordinated} and provides a well-suited framework for optimization problems in transportation~\cite{schultz2018deep}.
 Training the agent to interact with high-fidelity simulator environments such as Aimsun~\cite{Casas2010} and SUMO~\cite{SUMO2018} allows it to make decisions that optimize an objective and learn tasks such as traffic control coordination.

-Early works that use RL for dynamic control of traffic lights used tabular Q-learning, which was limited to small state representations and discrete action spaces~\cite{el2014design}.
+Early works that used RL for dynamic control of traffic lights used tabular Q-learning, which was limited to small state representations and discrete action spaces~\cite{el2014design}.
 Recent developments in performance computing led to the use of deep RL for the traffic signal control problem~\cite{Wei2018intellilight,ge2019cooperative,chen2019adaptive} which greatly increased scalability and extent.
 Groups of intersections can also learn cooperative control using \emph{Multi-agent Reinforcement Learning} (MARL).
-Coordination requires shared actions and states between controllers to promote coordination~\cite{wiering2000multi,mikami1994genetic}, which is achieved in Q-learning through the transfer of Q-values of adjacent intersections to a network-level loss function~\cite{ge2019cooperative}.
+Coordination requires shared actions and states between controllers to promote coordination~\cite{wiering2000multi,mikami1994genetic}, which Q-learning achieves through the transfer of Q-values of adjacent intersections to a network-level loss function~\cite{ge2019cooperative}.
 MARL can leverage parallel computing for distributed learning, which gives the advantage of significantly reducing computing time compared to a centralized/single-agent RL approach.
 While this approach reduces computing time, it does not guarantee global optimality if agents' actions are uncoordinated~\cite{bucsoniu2010multi}.
 Other works address this by allowing agents to partially observe other intersections, which provides agents a sense of states and actions of other intersections~\cite{steingrover2005reinforcement,el2013multiagent,houli2010multiobjective,dulac2015deep}, or by integrating a transport-based theory into the MARL algorithm~\cite{kuyer2008multiagent}.
 These studies struggle to achieve fully coordinated agents, as they suffer from the curse of dimensionality.

 Our work provides a centralized deep RL solution that is a more scalable, realistic, and practical approach for the traffic light coordination problem.
 We limited agent actions to control of \emph{phase offsets} which avoids \emph{curse of dimensionality} for centralized deep-RL agents and preserves the signal timing plans of individual intersections.
 This approach enables a single agent to control a group of subsequent intersections and, most importantly, leverage both model-based and model-free approaches.
 Moreover, we used a well-calibrated microscopic model in the arterial network traffic simulation~\cite{gan2019arterial}.